The No Poo Low Poo methods work for one simple reason:

 Use warm water to rinse and a blast of cold water to finish off.
 This makes your hair soft and shiny.

-Sebum is the original and most effective anti-frizz serum.
+Sebum is the true and most effective anti-frizz serum.
 Use a boar bristle brush to make the best use of it.

 With 3 minutes of brushing in the morning and at night, your hair won’t look greasy at all.